HokieGeek/hgnotifier/README.md

-# system-notifier
+# hgnotify
-Simple script that wraps over osdnotifier to perform some basic system notifications
+Simple go daemon that I wrote to fix the problem where my laptop doesn't have any physical indicators for the state of caps lock or the bluetooth radio.